Earthbag Village – One Community Pod One

 We continue to evolve the designs below (click here for our Updates and Progress Page covering everything we are working on) and discussion with the county has shown that we would need to plumb this entire structure for traditional septic even if we weren’t planning on using it.
 Thinking about this with our open source goals and strategy for sharing sustainability with the world, we are now designing communal bathrooms that will connect to a traditional septic while also offering vermiculture options.
 These designs we are still developing will:

-● Allow us to meet county requirements while we demonstrate more sustainable models with the vermiculture and other eco-options we are exploring and purposed to build and open source free-share
+● Allow us to meet county requirements while we demonstrate more sustainable models with the vermiculture and other eco-options we are exploring and purposed to build and open source free-share● Allow others with similar local level restrictions to duplicate what we are doing and further validate the effectiveness of more sustainable models

 ● Allow us to demonstrate a safe and sustainable option that does not require septicfor third world countries and others that might not have the resources for traditional septic, don’t have the same restrictions we have, and/or could benefit from the alternatives we are designing and will demonstrate